Applying personalization per host name

 As each host pointed to the same site in the Sitecore content tree, we decided to add multiple site configuration entries per host.
 They all pointed to the same root path and start item, but had different host names and site names.

 To learn more about how to configure an extra Sitecore website, I suggest you reading Configure multiple managed websites.

 Below you find how our configuration looked like:

-Sitecore determines the site context based on the incoming URL and the following two attributes hostName and virtualFolder.
+Sitecore determines the site context based on the incoming URL and the hostName and virtualFolder attributes.
 In the article Determining website context from Sitecore documentation you can find more information about it.

 Knowing the context site, we can create conditional rules based on the site name defined in the configuration above.
 As we don’t want to repeat the conditional rule every time we add some personalization we can create predefined rules.

 To add personalized content, you to need to configure a detailed condition on the component.
 You might have to personalize content in multiple locations on a page, or multiple locations across pages that need to use the same set of conditions.
 Sitecore covers this type of scenario.
 Rather than recreating the conditions in each location, you can create a predefined condition once, which you can then reference in multiple locations.